- Vision: having a sense of purpose and a clear understanding of Your objectives.

 — Naveen Chaudhary?? (@IMNVN) July 16, 2018

-- Willingness to correct wrong decisions: Being able not only to recognize wrong decision but also to correct them means having the ability to innovate.
+- Willingness to correct wrong decisions: Being able not only to recognize the wrong decisions but also to correct them means having the ability to innovate.

 - Being more “solution oriented” rather than “problem oriented.”